gitblit/gitblit-javamelody-plugin/README.md

 ### Setup

 There is no initial setup for this plugin.
-However, if there are JavaMelody settings that you want to configure, you may specify them in your `gitblit.properties` file.
+However, if there are JavaMelody [settings](https://code.google.com/p/javamelody/wiki/UserGuide) that you want to configure, you may specify them in your `gitblit.properties` file using the *javamelody.* prefix.

+e.g.

+    javamelody.monitoring-path = /jm

+### Usage

+Once the plug is installed *administrators* may access it via the user menu in the upper-right corner.
+There will be a menu item link for the JavaMelody web ui.

 ### Building against a Gitblit RELEASE